odoo/documentation/ecommerce/managing_products/variants.rst

 Product variants are used to offer variations of the same product to your customers on the products page.
 For example, the customer chooses a T-shirt and then selects its size and color.
+In the example below, the customer chooses a phone, and then selects the memory; color and Wi-Fi band from the available options.

 .. image:: ./media/variants.png
    :align: center